What Is the Difference Between “Accessible” and “Readily Accessible”?

 Introduction

-The NFPA 70 (NEC) defines “accessible” and “readily accessible” to ensure safe, compliant electrical installations.
+Understanding the difference between accessible vs readily accessible is crucial for safe and compliant electrical installations under NFPA 70 (NEC).
 These terms, often confused, have distinct implications for equipment placement and safety.
 This guide clarifies their meanings, applications, and safety protocols for electricians.
+To ensure your work meets code, it’s vital to grasp the specific requirements for both terms.

 Understanding the Key Terms